Biden announces deal, seeks votes: 'Let's get this done'

 Other expanded health care programs build on the Affordable Care Act by funding subsidies to help people buy insurance policies and coverage in states that declined the Obamacare program.

 Overall, the new package also sets up political battles in future years.
-Much of the health care funding will expire in 2025, ensuring a campaign issue ahead of the next presidential election.
-The child care tax credit expires alongside next year's midterm elections, when control of Congress will be determined.
+The child care tax credit expires alongside next year's midterm elections, while much of the health care funding will expire in 2025, ensuring a campaign issue ahead of the next presidential election.

-Despite a series of deadlines, Democrats have been unable to close the deal among themselves, and Republicans overwhelmingly oppose the package.
-At best, Democrats could send Biden overseas with a deal in hand and unlock the process while the final details were sewn up.
+Republicans overwhelmingly oppose the package.
+Despite a series of deadlines, Democrats have been unable to close the deal among themselves.

-Associated Press writers Zeke Miller in Rome and Colleen Long, Farnoush Amiri, Kevin Freking and Padmananda Rama in Washington contributed to this report.
+Associated Press writers Zeke Miller in Rome and Colleen Long, Kevin Freking, Alan Fram and Padmananda Rama in Washington contributed to this report.

 Credit: Susan Walsh